containerscrew/iproxy/README.md

 * testing like: https://github.com/actix/examples/blob/master/databases/mongodb/src/test.rs
 * testcontainers for pipeline testing: https://docs.rs/testcontainers/latest/testcontainers/
 * containerize this application to allow launching inside a simple container or pod in k8s (create also a small helm chart)
+* bind address and port should be defined by the user

 # Contribution